Guide on Sending New Year Newsletter and Ideas on What To Include

 Source: Milled

 This is a standard New Year highlights newsletter.
 Fly By Jing sent an email campaign celebrating the brand’s growth with sales, news articles, events, and collabs data.
-The statistics shown are interesting and impressive and meant to show the customers that they are a part of something big and exciting, a vivid community.
+The statistics used are interesting and impressive and meant to show the customers that they are a part of something big and exciting, a vivid community.
 The button at the end also reminds the subscribers to pick up their favorite products for the last time in the year.

 5 New Year newsletter examples to learn from